awsdocs/amazon-lumberyard-user-guide/doc_source/waf-user-options-and-settings.md

 lmbr_waf show_option_dialog
 ```

-![\[Waf settings dialog box.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/waf-settings-dialog.png)
+![\[Waf settings dialog box.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/waf/waf-settings-dialog.png)

-The tables in the following sections describe the options available for override in the `user_settings.option` file\.
+The tables in the following sections describe the options available for override in the `user_settings.options` file\.
 To override any setting, you can use the **Override Parameter** for the attribute\.
 For more information, see [Overriding user\_settings\.options Changes](#waf-user-options-and-settings-user-settings-options-file-overriding)\.

 **Topics**
 + [default\_settings\.json Options](#waf-files-user-settings-default-settings-json-file-options)